 The Bartlett Society acts as a contact centre for people sharing a similar interest.
 Many members have impressive collections of zoological ephemera of different kinds, and within the society there is a great deal of expertise in various aspects of the subject.

 Communication occurs through our website, our Facebook page, a monthly e-newsletter, quarterly printed newsletter, yearly printed journal, and through formal and informal meetings.

-Please use the menu links above or our sitemap to explore our website and find out more about our work and how you can become a member.
+Please use the left-hand menu to explore our website and find out more about our work and how you can become a member.